Saidahmed75/Pediatric-Critical-Care-Datamart/README.md

 This repository is intended for:

 - Investigators developing predictive models using pediatric ICU data
-- Researchers studying ECMO and high-acuity critical care populations
+- Researchers studying ECMO and other high-acuity critical care populations
 - Methodologic work in clinical informatics and data engineering
-- Reviewers and collaborators seeking schema-level transparency
+- Reviewers and collaborators seeking datamart schema-level transparency

 The repository **does not contain patient-level data**.
 All content is limited to schema documentation, summary figures, and analysis code.